suhailps93/Synthetic-dataset-generation-for-machine-learning-models/README.md

 # Synthetic dataset generation for machine learning models
-One of the most important problems that are faced by a machine learning, is the time and effort required for collection and preparation of training data.
+One of the most important problems that is faced by a machine learning, is the time and effort required for collection and preparation of training data.
 This package generates synthetic datasets for training object recognition models.
 A huge dataset of fake simulated images of any object scanned by a depth camera is generated, so that machine learning models could be trained on a variety of data to make them more robust.
 The project package performs following tasks
 - Scan the object to collect point clouds of the object using RGBD camera from different angles.
 - Stitch the point clouds together to create a 3D point cloud of the object scanned.
 - Create a 3d model from the 3d point cloud using surface reconstruction